xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 ###Why the Data needs to serialised in Spark?
 ###Difference between action and transformation?
 ###When to use map and flat map in spark?
 map for each Tuple or row level operations.
+Does one to one mapping operations.
 flat map for whole document level operations.
+Does one to none or one to many mapping operations.
 ###What is a Sparse Vector?
 A sparse vector has two parallel arrays –one for indices and the other for values.
 These vectors are used for storing non-zero entries to save space.
 ###UDFs in Spark?